-Canoe, Kayak + SUP
+Canoe, Kayak + Stand Up Paddleboarding

 Lake Access: There is one gravel boat launch at the north end of the lake just after the Hitch and Rail Campground.